MicrosoftDocs/dynamics365smb-docs/business-central/ui-set-report-layout.md

 ## Get started

-There are two ways to set which layout a report uses.
-One way is from the **Report Layout Selection** page.
-The other way is from the **Report Layouts** page.
-Each page has advantages, for example:
+There are a few ways to set which layout a report uses.
+Each way has advantages, depending on what you're looking to do:

+- From the report request page

+  When setting up a report to run, the report request page includes the **Reports Layout** field that shows the current default layout used by the report.
+You can use this field to temporarily switch to another available layout the report you're running.
+After you run the report, the layout will revert to the default layout again.
+For more information, see [Run and Print Reports](ui-work-report.md#switching-the-report-layout).

-- The **Report Layout Selection** page displays a list of all reports.
+- From the **Report Layout Selection** page

-  This page indicates what the current layout for a report is.
-Plus, you can set layouts in different companies, without having to switch the company you're working with.
+  The **Report Layout Selection** page displays a list of all reports.
+This page indicates what the current default layout for a report is.
+It lets you set layouts in different companies, without having to switch the company you're working with.

+- From the **Report Layouts** page
-- The **Report Layouts** page displays all available layouts for each report in the current company.
+  The **Report Layouts** page displays all available layouts for each report in the current company.
+It's also used to specify the default layout for reports.
 It's easy to find a specific layout by sorting or filtering the list.
 Once you find the layout, you can set it for a report with a single selection.

   > [!NOTE]
   > You can't use the **Report Layouts** page for Word and RDLC layouts that were created by using the legacy **Custom Layouts** feature.
 In fact, you won't even see these custom layouts listed on the **Report Layouts** page.
 For these layouts, you can only set them by using **Report Layout Selection** page.